 CLAT 2021 Eligibility Criteria

-As per the official website of the Consortium of NLUs for UG and PG admissions through CLAT last year, the following conditions will be applicable on CLAT 2021 applicants.
+As per the official website of the Consortium of NLUs for UG and PG admissions, the following eligibility conditions will be applicable on CLAT 2021 applicants.

-- Those who are waiting to appear for Class 12th exam in 2021 are also eligible to apply but such candidates have to produce proof of passing the exam at the time of admission.
+- Those who are appearing in the Class 12th exam in March/April 2021 are also eligible to apply but such candidates have to produce proof of passing the exam at the time of UG admission.

 CLAT 2021 Application Form

-As per the last year procedure, applications for CLAT 2021 UG & PG admissions can be submitted through the official website of the consortiumofnlus.ac.in as per schedule.
+Eligible candidates can apply online through the official website of the consortiumofnlus.ac.in as per schedule.
 No other forms of applications will be entertained.
 Check out the complete guide to the process of filling up the CLAT 2021 Application Form below.

 How to apply online?